 Another loser in a world of modest spending is landfills.
 These tremendous piles of dirt covering the junk we bought on credit and decided we did not like after all would be mere molehills.
 Other than governments straddled with debt and landfill companies, there are few losers if the FIRE community ran the place.

 A quick look around the internet gives a few different answers to the total worldwide government debt load.
 The numbers are all large and the differences are semantics at best.
 Debt in and of itself is not bad.
 What is bad is the level of leverage and what the money was wasted on to create the debt.
 Governments can print their way out of debt crises if they are willing to risk economic dislocation and/or inflation.
-You on the other hand need to glace toward your ankles and start reaching.
+You on the other hand need to engage financial responsibility.

 The current world environment would seem to indicate high levels of debt are NOT healthy for the economy.
 More debt does not automatically translate into a larger economy, dollar for dollar.
 As more debt is added it has less affect on economic growth.